 Mr. Paz also received various benefits as both our salaried employee and our consultant, many of which either are required by Israeli law or we believe are customarily provided to Israeli executives.
 These benefits included contributions to his pension and vocational studies funds, an annual recreation payment, a company car, a cell-phone and a daily food allowance.
+For the six months ended June 30, 2012, Mr. Paz's benefits compensation was \$32,270.
 In 2011, Mr. Paz's benefits compensation through payments made to him as an employee and through payments made to A.S.
 Paz Management and Investment Ltd was \$66,273, as compared to \$51,472 in 2010.
-Our board of directors determined that equity based compensation would be inappropriate for Mr. Paz, in light of his current equity holdings in our company.
+Our board of directors and compensation committee determined that equity based compensation would be inappropriate for Mr. Paz in 2011 and 2012, in light of his current equity holdings in our company.

 Compensation of Chief Financial Officer, Secretary and Treasurer.
-Mr. Shore was initially hired as our Vice President of Business Development and was promoted to his current position on March 31, 2011.
+Mr. Shore was initially hired as InspireMD Ltd.'s vice president of business development and became our chief financial officer, secretary and treasurer on March 31, 2011.
+During the six months ended June 30, 2012, Mr. Shore's total compensation was \$234,396.
 In 2011, Mr. Shore's total compensation was \$419,433, as compared to \$13,162 in total compensation in 2010, which represented compensation paid from the commencement of Mr. Shore's employment on November 24, 2010.
-Mr. Shore's total compensation was comprised of salary payments under his employment agreement with us, an option grant under the InspireMD, Inc. 2011 UMBRELLA Option Plan, as more fully discussed below, and benefits and perquisites, as more fully discussed below.
+Mr. Shore's total compensation was comprised of salary payments under his employment agreement with us, option grants under the InspireMD, Inc. 2011 UMBRELLA Option Plan, as more fully discussed below, and benefits and perquisites, as more fully discussed below.
+For the six months ended June 30, 2012, Mr. Shore's salary compensation was \$76,717.
 In 2011, Mr. Shore's annual salary was \$118,333, as compared to \$9,912 in 2010.
 Pursuant to his employment agreement with us, Mr. Shore's monthly salary was automatically increased during 2011, upon the consummation of our share exchange transactions.
 Upon Mr. Paz's recommendation, Mr. Shore's salary was further increased as of July 1, 2011 by an additional \$838 per month on July 1, 2011.
 In determining to make such additional increase, Mr. Paz considered the corporate and organizational accomplishments of our company since Mr. Shore joined us, his role in such accomplishments, his general performance, his increased responsibilities as chief financial officer, the desire to ensure that his compensation is high enough to retain his services and the desire to make his compensation consistent with what we pay to our other senior executives.
+Mr. Paz recommended, and the compensation committee agreed, that no changes were needed to Mr. Shore's compensation package during 2012 other than the option grant described below.

 Mr. Shore also received various benefits, many of which either are required by Israeli law or we believe are customarily provided to Israeli executives, including contributions to his pension and vocational studies funds, an annual recreation payment, a company car, a company cell phone, and a daily food allowance.
+For the six months ended June 30, 2012, Mr. Shore's benefits compensation was \$18,180.
 In 2011, Mr. Shore's benefits compensation was \$35,280, as compared to \$3,250 in 2010.